 📍 Mrs Macquaries Point, Royal Botanic Garden, Sydney NSW 2000.

-4. Moonlight Cinema, Paddington
+4. Moonlight Cinema, Centennial Parklands

 📍 Belvedere Amphitheatre, Centennial Park, Broome Avenue, Paddington NSW 2021.